Get Back to Walking Without Pain: A Guide to Hip Bursitis

 Causes and Risk Factors

-Trochanteric bursitis can develop for a number of reasons, including:
+Trochanteric bursitis can develop for many reasons, including:

 Overuse or repetitive motion (common in runners and cyclists)